 Depression is a common and treatable mental health condition.
 Depression symptoms include prolonged feelings of sadness and/or apathy, feelings of worthlessness, and loss of interest in activities that were once enjoyable.
 In addition to those symptoms, depression can also include difficulty of sleeping and concentrating, as well as thoughts of suicide.
 About 65 million people worldwide are affected by depression at any given time.

 Depression can be driven by a multitude of factors including:

 If you are struggling with depression, you are not alone and we can help.
-Even if you have a genetic predisposition for it, or traumatic experiences in your life that have shaped your depression, there are practical things that can be done to help you get better.
+Even with a genetic predisposition for depression or traumatic experiences in your life that have shaped it, there are practical ways to help.

 We believe in taking a holistic approach to treating depression.
 We want to work with you at your pace to help you achieve your goals.